Instant Access to State, County and Municipal Records

-What Information Do I Need to Search for Oklahoma Vital Records Online?
+What Do I Need to Search for Oklahoma Vital Records Online?

 Certified records and informational copies can be distinguished based on legal authority and function.
-While certified records are official documents that can be used to establish identity and perform a variety of legal functions, informational copies are unofficial and may not be used for purposes other than genealogical research or personal inventory.
+While certified records are official documents that can be used to establish identity and perform a variety of legal functions, informational copies are unofficial and may not be used for purposes other than genealogical research or to satisfy personal curiosity.

-Additionally, certified records are issued to eligible persons and often feature an embossed, raised seal demonstrating authority.
-On the other hand, informational copies sometimes feature a disclaimer indicating its limited function and these copies are often made available to the general public upon request.
+Furthermore, certified vital records are issued to eligible persons and often feature an embossed, raised seal demonstrating authority.
+On the other hand, informational copies feature a disclaimer indicating its limited function, and these copies are often made available to the general public upon request.

 Are Oklahoma Marriage Records Public Information?

-How Do I Find Marriage Records In Oklahoma?
+How Do I Obtain Marriage Records in Oklahoma?

 - The full names of both spouses (including any maiden names)

-- The place and date marriage license was issued
+- The place and the date when the marriage license was issued

 - The relationship between the requestor and the registrant(s)